giovannibedetti/bach_stress_test/README.md

  README!

- This is a stress test for Processing and Web Audio API.
+ This is a stress test (originally written for Processing) for p5.js and Web Audio API.
- The canvas is drawn using Processing and the sound is made with Web Audio API.
+ The canvas is drawn with p5.js and the sound is made with Web Audio API.
  At mouse click the image will be divided in 4 images.
- Also the audio file is split in 4 parts and these are played together.
-Parts 1 and 3 are played forward, while parts 2 and 4 are played backwards.
+ Also the audio file will be split in 4 parts and these will be played together.
+Parts 1 and 3 will play forward, while parts 2 and 4 will play backwards.

  You'll see and hear 1, 4, 16, 64, 256, 1024 images and sounds together.
+(256 seems to be the highest value on Chrome 55.0.2883.95 64-bit)

  The theme is the famous J.S.
 Bach canon 1 à 2 from the "Musical Offering" (1747) This piece is a "crab canon", so it can be played at the same time forward and backward.